The UCI Mission and Staff

-Thomas Herrington, Ph.D., is the associate director of the UCI.
+Thomas Herrington, Ph.D., is the associate director of the Urban Coast Institute at Monmouth University and serves as the New Jersey Sea Grant Consortium Resilient Communities and Economies Specialist.
 He was previously the director of the ocean engineering graduate program at Stevens Institute of Technology and the director of the New Jersey Coastal Protection Technical Assistance Service.
-Tom has over 25 years of experience in coastal sustainability and hazard mitigation research, including the analysis storm surge and wave impacts on coastal communities.
-He has authored or coauthored on over 100 journal, outreach and technical publications in the field of coastal and ocean engineering, including the NJ Sea Grant Manual for Coastal Hazard Mitigation, and is a contributing author to Blue Dunes: Climate Change by Design.
+Tom has more than 30 years of experience in coastal sustainability and hazard mitigation research, including the analysis of storm surge and wave impacts on coastal communities.
+He has authored or coauthored more than 100 journal, outreach and technical publications in the field of coastal and ocean engineering, including the NJ Sea Grant Manual for Coastal Hazard Mitigation, and is a contributing author to Blue Dunes: Climate Change by Design.
 He presently serves on the FEMA Region II Coastal Outreach Advisory Team and is on the Board of Directors of the American Shore & Beach Preservation Association and the Jersey Shore Partnership.

 Erin Conlon is the UCI’s citizen science coordinator for the Coastal Lakes Observing Network (CLONet).
 Erin graduated from Monmouth University in May 2020 with a B.S. in Marine and Environmental Biology and Policy.
 During her time at Monmouth, she was a member of the Phytoplankton and Harmful Algal Blooms Research Lab (PHABLab) where she led two summer research projects in the Shrewsbury and Navesink Rivers: one focused on the effects a freshwater source had on phytoplankton composition, and the other focused specifically on what nutrients were causing increased phytoplankton growth in the Shrewsbury River’s Branchport Creek.
 While her studies were located in estuaries, she also assisted on other PHABLab member’s research projects which focused on swimming beaches and coastal lakes.